 - C16 - Sewer Line Treatment

-This is a new category of certification that allows an individual to apply Glyphosphate only for the control of weeds in conjunction with commercial lawn and landscape maintenance practices such as spot treatments adjacent to fencing, driveways, parking lots, and cemetery markers.
+This category of certification allows an individual to apply Glyphosphate only for the control of weeds in conjunction with commercial lawn and landscape maintenance practices such as spot treatments adjacent to fencing, driveways, parking lots, and cemetery markers.

 To obtain this certification you must currently hold a certification in (C03) Ornamental and Turf or apply to take the Limited Herbicide Applicator certification exam.
-The Commercial Certification Exam Form may be downloaded at "Licenses and Permits" above.
-A passing score of 70 is needed for successful completion of this exam.
+The Commercial Certification Exam Form can be found under Pesticide Forms.
+A passing score of 70 is required for the exam.

-The study manual needed for this category of certification is "Applying Pesticides Correctly" and may be purchased through the University of Tennessee in Knoxville.
-Please call 865-974-1286.
+The study manual needed for this category of certification is "Applying Pesticides Correctly" and may be purchased through the University of Tennessee.
+Please call 865-974-1286 for information.

 The applicator or his or her employer must furnish proof of liability insurance with coverage for bodily injury and property damage of at least $300,000 per occurrence and $300,000 aggregate, including coverage for products/completed operations, and the policy must be endorsed to cover herbicide applications.

-Your TDA assigned ID number must be displayed in the upper right-hand corner of the vehicle used in the business or on both sides of any trailer used in the business.
+Your TDA assigned ID number must be displayed in the upper right-hand corner of the vehicle used for the business or on both sides of any trailer used for the business.
 The name of the business shall be displayed on the right and left sides of all company vehicles or trailers.
-The lettering must not be less than two inches tall.
+The lettering must be at least two inches tall.